 At first, I was very disappointed.
 Not just because I wanted to see it, but mostly because I was going to potentially ruin it for everyone else.
 However, when I came up with an alternate plan over a meal of snack bar burgers and turkey wraps, nobody seemed to mind.
 In the end, we spent an entirely enjoyable couple of hours crawling over the dam, checking out its nooks and crannies and muscular WPA architecture (it really is a beautiful thing).

 So anyway, vacation planning affects aside, it’s probably a good thing I’m in it.
 When I took the SH-S off before we left, I should have done it after my shower since, once again, I succumbed to the sensual pleasures of antibacterial soap applied properly (though without climatic completion, of course).
-The cock’s siren song is so string that this morning I saw the key in my dop kit and really, really, really thought about using it.
+The cock’s siren song is so strong that this morning I saw the key in my dop kit and really, really, really thought about using it.
 Just a little bit of jacking off surely wouldn’t be so bad, right?
 Just a little?
 I can only imagine what it’d be like were it not there.

 And, for the record, I did not use the key.